chunjiw/vocabulous/README.md

 Steps:
 1. Go to https://takeout.google.com/settings/takeout, download your search data
-2. Go to https://developer.oxforddictionaries.com/, get your own API id and key
+2. Go to https://developer.oxforddictionaries.com/, get your own API id and key.
+Note that the free plan allows 3k requests per month.
 3. Create a python file credentials.py with three lines: app_id = 'your_app_id'
     app_key = 'your_app_key'